-Everything You Need To Resurface Your Countertops
+Everything You Need

-- Protective Top Coat: A clear coat.
+- Protective top Coat: A clear coat.

 - Time: It's a daunting time commitment.
 The task alone requires no less than 5 hours and 20 minutes, judging by the instructions' estimates.
 This doesn't include time-intensive prep time needed to tape around obstructions such as a cooktop or sink.